Prateekhongal/Cassava-Leaf-Disease-Classification/README.md

 train.csv

-image_id the image file name.
+image_id: The image file name.

-label the ID code for the disease.
+label: The ID code for the disease.

-sample_submission.csv A properly formatted sample submission, given the disclosed test set content.
+sample_submission.csv: A properly formatted sample submission, given the disclosed test set content.

-image_id the image file name.
+image_id: The image file name.

-label the predicted ID code for the disease.
+Task: Label the predicted ID code for the disease.

-[train/test]_tfrecords the image files in tfrecord format.

-label_num_to_disease_map.json The mapping between each disease code and the real disease name.
+label_num_to_disease_map.json: The mapping between each disease code and the real disease name.

 # Run
 Run the "Script.py" for both training and testing.